ssahebi/DiscriminativeNMF/README.md

 We use the iterative Gradient Descent optimization algorithm, to minimize the objective function in (5).

-The method gd_eps_structure() calculates the gradients and minimizes the objective function.
+The method gd_structure() calculates the gradients and minimizes the objective function.

+The method gd_eps_no_structure() calculates the gradients and minimizes the objective function without considering structure(pattern similarities).